What Drug Is Molly?

 What Are the Risks of Molly Abuse?

-MDMA is defined by the Drug Enforcement Agency (DEA) as a Schedule I drug, giving it a high risk of drug abuse.
-MDMA addiction is extremely harmful to the body, and since it’s laced or “cut” with other drugs or fillers, a user could be forming an addiction to a drug they didn’t even know they consumed.
+MDMA is defined by the Drug Enforcement Agency (DEA) as a Schedule I drug, giving it a high risk of drug abuse and substance use disorder.
+MDMA addiction is extremely harmful to the body, and since it’s cut with other drugs or fillers, a user could be forming an addiction to a drug they didn’t even know they consumed.
 MDMA addiction takes a severe toll on the brain as well.
 Brain chemicals like serotonin flood the body during an MDMA high and burn out receptors leading to permanent brain damage.

 The withdrawal symptoms of Molly are intense and last exponentially longer than the initial effects of the drug.
 Since the chemicals altered by using Molly control our mood, motor function, and critical body functions, the body trying to get back to normal puts the user through a rough couple of days.